Skip to main content

 A.R.S. § 14-2608

 A general residuary clause in a will does not automatically exercise a power of appointment.
-Arizona law sets specific conditions that must be met before a will is treated as having exercised a power, protecting the original intent of the person who created that power.
+Arizona law sets specific conditions that must be met before a will is treated as having exercised a power.
+This protects the original intent of the person who created that power.

 Title 14, INTESTATE SUCCESSION AND WILLS